lrug/lrug.org/source/archive/about/index.html.md

 ### Getting in touch

 To help people keep up-to-date on all the happenings in the community we've set up a [mailing list](http://lists.lrug.org/listinfo.cgi/chat-lrug.org), [IRC](/irc) and, of course, [this website](/).
-If you feel like taking part in the ruby commnuity (even if you're not based in London) these are great places to get started.
+If you feel like taking part in the ruby community (even if you're not based in London) these are great places to get started.
 We're a [friendly bunch](/members-and-friends).

 ### Getting involved